 - Obsessive thoughts

-- Extreme obsession and craving of the drug
+- Extreme obsession and cravings for the drug

 What to Expect During Post-Acute Withdrawal?

 The symptoms of PAWS are intermittent and appear in an episodic manner.
-The worst part is that you may never know when the next attack strikes.
-Each episode of post-acute withdrawal usually lasts for a few days and continues to appear cyclically.
-During the early days of PAWS, it is an emotional and psychological roller coaster ride.
-Your mood will tend to change each minute, owing to the rapid fluctuations in the chemical levels in the brain.
+Each episode lasts for a few days and reappears cyclically.
+The early days of PAWS can be an emotional and psychological rollercoaster.
+Your mood may change rapidly due to fluctuations in chemical levels in the brain.
 You may feel that life is spiraling out of control.

-As time passes, the duration between each episode of the post-acute withdrawal attack becomes longer.
-However, when it strikes, each episode can still be as severe or long as it was in the initial stage.
-But at this stage, you will already have realized that this condition is only temporary and it will go away in a few days.
+As time passes, the duration between each episode of PAWS becomes longer.
+However, subsequent experiences can be as severe or last as long as the first.
+Fortunately, at this stage, you will realize that the condition is temporary and will subside within a few days.

 These cyclic episodes associated with post-acute withdrawal usually last for about two years.
-Hence, it is necessary that people who are recovering from drug or alcohol withdrawal keep in mind that this condition does not go away at once.
-Rather, they have to keep fighting this condition for a long time.
+Hence, it is necessary that people recovering from drug or alcohol withdrawal must to seek professional help managing this condition.

-The symptoms associated with PAWS are usually completely new for recovering drug or alcohol addicts.
-This is why most people are unable to get through the detox process completely.
-Here are a few things which can help in making your life easier during PAWS:
+The symptoms associated with PAWS are usually completely new for those recovering from drug or alcohol use disorders.
+Here are a few things that can help in making your life easier.

-- Brace Yourself -Many recovering addicts are able to bear the acute symptoms of a withdrawal, but usually end up relapsing during the post-acute stage.
+- Brace Yourself – Many individuals in recovery can bear acute withdrawal symptoms but relapse during the post-acute stage.
 The reason?
-They were not prepared for the emotional rollercoaster ride they have to go through this stage.
-Therefore, the first step in getting through with PAWS is to brace yourselves.
-Although the emotional symptoms may be overwhelming initially, you should prepare yourself to brave through them.
-You will soon realize that these symptoms only last for a few days during each attack.
-But you have to remain steadfast and motivated during the post-acute withdrawal stage if you want to get through it successfully.
+They were unprepared for the emotional rollercoaster ride they must go through this stage.
+Therefore, the first step in getting through with PAWS is to brace yourself.
+You will soon realize these symptoms only last a few days during each episode.
+Remaining steadfast and motivated during the post-acute withdrawal stage can help you get through it successfully.

-- Activity is the Key to Getting Healthy! – There are two main benefits of exercising, apart from the obvious improvement in physical wellbeing.
+- Stay Active – Exercising has two main benefits besides the obvious improvement in physical well-being.
 Firstly, when you exercise, your body releases endorphins which elevate the mood and reduce anxiety and depression.
-Secondly, exercising also helps you in healing the damage which was done to your brain because of drug or alcohol addiction.
+Secondly, exercising helps you heal the damage to your brain caused by drug or alcohol addiction.

 - Be Positive – Seeking emotional support from a friend or loved one can prevent anxiety and depression from becoming overwhelming.
-You can also join a support group and share your feelings with people who are suffering or have suffered from the same problem in the past.
+You can also join a support group and share your feelings with people struggling with similar issues.
 Don’t underestimate the power of emotional support.
-Keep a positive outlook that you can get through with this.
+Keeping a positive outlook can help you get through this.

-- Identify the Trigger Points – try to identify any trigger points which may initiate an attack or worsen your condition.
-Removing or avoiding these trigger points and stressful situations as much as possible can help reduce the frequency and severity of the attacks.
+- Identify the Triggers – Identify any triggers that may initiate an episode of PAWS or worsen your condition.
+Removing or avoiding these triggers and stressful situations can help reduce the frequency and severity of post-acute withdrawal syndrome symptoms.

-- Sleep Well – in addition to replenishing our strength, sleep also helps our body in repairing damaged cells.
-When you take a good night’s sleep, you’re actually giving plenty of time to your body to repair the damaged brain cells which were affected due to chemical dependency on alcohol or drugs.
+- Sleep Well – Besides replenishing strength, sleep helps the body repair damaged cells.
+When you get a good night’s sleep, your body has plenty of time to repair the damaged cells affected by alcohol or drugs.
 This can ease PAWS symptoms and promote long-term recovery outcomes.

-- Eat Healthy – your diet has a direct impact on your physical and mental wellbeing.
-By removing caffeine, alcohol, drugs and other stimulants from your life, you can reduce the severity and frequency of the episodic attacks of PAWS.
-You should take a balanced diet which contains both vegetables, fruits, proteins, whole grains, carbohydrates, and fats.
-But remember, an excess of anything is bad for you!
+- Eat Healthy – Your diet directly impacts your physical and mental well-being.
+By removing caffeine, alcohol, drugs, and other stimulants from your life, you can reduce the severity and frequency of PAWS.
+Eat a balanced diet containing vegetables, fruits, proteins, whole grains, carbohydrates, and fats.

 If you’re struggling with substance use disorder, you don’t have to go through it alone.
-Seeking professional support for managing PAWS will help you get through this quickly and with reduced symptoms.
-This is because professional wellness centers have specifically designed healing protocols which minimize the symptoms and accelerate the healing process.
+Seeking professional support for managing PAWS will help you navigate your recovery journey with reduced symptoms.
+Professional wellness centers like Springfield Wellness Center have special protocols that minimize symptoms and accelerate healing.

-If you’re in Louisiana and you’re seeking professional help for PAWS, then Springfield Wellness Centre should be your first choice.
-We have a proprietary treatment protocol based on IV infusion of BR+ NAD which is highly effective in getting rid of any type of addiction or nervous disorder.
-Contact us right away and let us our qualified medical professional take good care of you.
-A healthy and happy life awaits you at the other end of your treatment.
+If you’re interested in getting help in Springfield, LA, make us your first choice.
+We use a proprietary treatment protocol based on IV infusion of NAD, which is highly effective in addressing addiction.
+Contact us at 844.334.4727 or online today and let our qualified medical professionals take good care of you.
+A healthy and happy life awaits you in treatment.